DecLearn/declearn/examples/readme.md

 # DecLearn Examples

 Here you can find directories containing examples and tutorials of how you can use, deploy or adapt DecLearn.

+> **Note** : The `mnist` example is ideal to start working with Declearn objects and to know how to launch a federated experiment.

 - `adding_rmsprop` : Example of how to write a custom `Optimizer` module